GirlInPurple/datapacks/README.md

   <img src="https://media.discordapp.net/attachments/1114142242970542090/1133825188069384284/Banner.png?width=1440&height=720" alt="logo">
 </h2>

 This is the main GitHub repository for the Final Republic Minecraft server.
 This branch is used for the website.
 If you're looking for the server files, they're [here](../../tree/server_files).
-If you want to visit the website, [click here](https://girlinpurple.github.io/finalrepublic/) instead.
+If you want to visit the website, the link is below.
 Most of our projects are [open-source](/projects), feel free to use them for your own server, submit issues or PRs, or really anything else you like.
 Everything is [MIT-licensed](LICENSE).
 And if you don't play on the server, some links are below.